 - Gurgling Noises

 When drains start backing up in more than one location throughout the bathroom or the house, this isn’t a good sign.
 If a combination of sinks, tubs, showers and toilets are all backing up it is likely that a main sewer line is clogged.

-If you think you may have a clogged sewer line, it's necessary to call in a plumbing professional.
-A professional can use a variety of tools, including sewer snakes and optic cameras to determine the exact problem.
-Smoak's Comfort Control provides a variety of plumbing, heating, and air conditioning services.
+If you think you may have a clogged sewer line, it’s necessary to call in an expert plumber.
+A professional can use a variety of tools, including plumbing snakes to determine the exact problem.
+Smoak’s Comfort Control provides a variety of plumbing, heating, and air conditioning services.
 They offer 24/7 emergency services as well as financing plans.
-Contact Smoak's Comfort Control for more information.
+Contact Smoak’s Comfort Control for more information.